Suizer98/DeckGLGIS/README.md

 # DeckGLGIS

-A project to show POC of volume computation happening in ReactTS + DeckGL Web app for CrystallBall company.
+A project to show POC of 3D open pit mine model's volume computation in ReactTS + DeckGL Web app for CrystallBall company.
 Backend is comprise of Django + Geoserver + Postgres.

 Demo GIF here: